Vladan Đokić: Career

 He was appointed associate professor in the field of Urbanism and Spatial Planning in 2004, and in 2010, he became a full professor at the Department of Urbanism at the Faculty of Architecture.
 From 2006 to 2012, he served as the Vice Dean for Research at the Faculty of Architecture.
 In 2012 Đokić was elected Dean of the Faculty of Architecture.
 He was re-elected twice, in 2015 and 2018, and served all three terms in full, until 2021.

 In 2014, he was appointed to the working group for the expert review of the Draft Spatial Plan for the Special Purpose Area for the Development of the Belgrade Riverfront, as part of the Belgrade Waterfront project.
 However, due to being unavailable, he did not attend the session at which it was decided that the plan could proceed to the next stage of adoption, thereby enabling the commencement of construction of the controversial development along the Sava Riverbank.

 He was a member of the Assembly of Red Star Football Club during the 2017–2021 term.

-From 2017 to 2021 he was a member of the Executive Committee of the European Council of Spatial Planners.
+From 2017 to 2021 he was a member of the executive committee of the European Council of Spatial Planners.
 Since 2017 Đokić has been the president of the Serbian Network of Urban Morphology.

-In 2020, Professor Dragana Vasiljević Tomić from the Faculty of Architecture filed a complaint against Dean Vladan Đokić with the Ethics Committee of the University of Belgrade, accusing him of unethical conduct.
-She also appealed to the university's highest authority on matters of ethical violations, claiming that Dean Đokić, with the help of his associates, had obstructed her promotion to full professor by favouring another candidate.
+In 2020, Professor Dragana Vasiljević Tomić from the Faculty of Architecture filed a complaint against Dean Đokić with the Ethics Committee of the University of Belgrade, accusing him of unethical conduct.
+She also appealed to the university's highest authority on matters of ethical violations, claiming that Đokić, with the help of his associates, had obstructed her promotion to full professor by favouring another candidate.
 The complaint was dismissed in April 2021.

 On 25 May 2021 at the session of the University of Belgrade Council, Vladan Đokić, was elected as rector with 23 votes, while the incumbent, Ivanka Popović, received 17 votes.
 BIRN reported that, since the process to elect a new rector began in January, the election had been marred by procedural irregularities and pressure.